EIE2-IAC-Labs/RiscV-CPU/README.md

 ## 1. Clone repo and configure _vbuddy.cfg_ file

-I will obviously not explain how to do this, but please make sure the correct port is in the config file.
+I will not explain how to do this :)

 ## 2. Execute shell script

-This branch has been configured for testing both the F1 and PDF programs in the pipelined processor.
-To test the F1 program, please run the following shell script:
+This branch has been configured for testing both the **F1** and **PDF** programs in the pipelined processor.
+To test the **F1** program, please run the following shell script:
 ```bash
 $ ./f1.sh
 ```
 And push the trigger to start it.
 This will run for a maximum of 2000 cycles.
-Please note that trigger is mapped to the register t0, within the register file.
+Please note that trigger is mapped to the register `t0`, within the register file.

 Or likewise for the pdf distribution calculation,
 ```bash